KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 45 : Count Models per Make

 The task is to calculate the number of models available for each vehicle make and order the results by model count in descending order.

+## Problem 46 :  Retrieve Top 3 Makes by Model Count

+The task is to display the three vehicle makes with the highest number of models, ordered by model count in descending order.